TurtleCode84/google-streetview-comb/README.md

 ...<br><br>
 And by that I mean you can create one for yourself in the Google Cloud Console.
 Right.
 I did that.
 Entirely legitimately.
 Moving on.<br><br>
 Anyway, I probably got lucky in the case of my search, the area I searched in had exactly one road photographed on the date I was searching for.
 After that, it wasn't difficult to search the street view and match the screenshot with one of my own.
 I won the challenge, and was from then on known as "the hacker version of Rainbolt."<br><br>
-...soooo if you somehow find yourself in this odd situation or just want to play around with the tool I created, I've put it in this repository along with another script you can use to run it in the background of something like a GitHub Codespace.<br><br>
+...soooo if you somehow find yourself in this odd situation or just want to play around with the tool I created, I've put it in this repository along with instructions you can follow to run it in the background of something like a GitHub Codespace.<br><br>

 Happy hacking,<br>
 TurtleCode